Delirio Exquisito is a popular Mexican-Asian fusion restaurant in Medellín with some very creative food with excellent presentation.

 - Quesadillas Delirio – toasted flour tortillas triangles in fusion of salmon and shrimp sautéed with vegetables in curry sauce – 24,900 pesos.

 - Quesadillas – toasted flour tortillas trianges with melted Delirio cheese with house sauce, pico de gallo and guacamole – choice of meat beef, chicken or both – 25,900 pesos.

 - Mexican Soup – homemade tomato soup with chicken, sweet corn, fresh avocado, Delirio cheese, crunchy chicharron (pork rinds) and corn chips – 24,900 pesos.

 - Noodles Delirio – noodles with shrimp and cheese melted in niniko sauce along with wok-sautéed vegetables – 29,900 pesos.

-- Oriental Rice – rice with shellfish, salmon, vegetables, wok-sautéed in coconut sauce – 29,900 pesos.
+- Asian Rice – rice with shellfish, salmon, vegetables, wok-sautéed in coconut sauce – 29,900 pesos.

 - Sterling Delirante – sterling (thick) cut of sirloin, wrapped in bacon and service on a bed of rice with coriander and cheese – 37,900 pesos.

 - Solomito Encostrado – sirloin filet encrusted with sesame seen and house spices.
 And accompanied with choice of sautéed vegetables, fresh salad or French fries – 37,900 pesos.